herrold/tool-tips/sandbox/README.md

 ------------

-editting in a a fork
+setting up and doing an initial edit in a a fork

 use the GH UI to make a from from a different 'master' at GH